-Data appearing at the device input terminals is compressed into an 8-bit parallel signature in the shift-register elements of the input BSCs on each rising edge of TCK.
-This data is then updated in the shadow latches of the input BSCs and applied to the inputs of the normal on-chip logic.
-At the same time, an 8-bit pseudo-random pattern is generated in the shift-register elements of the output BSCs on each rising edge of TCK, updated in the shadow latches, and applied to the device output terminals on each falling edge of TCK.
-Figure 7 shows the 8-bit linear-feedback shift-register algorithm through which the signature and patterns are generated.
+Data appearing at the selected device input pins is compressed into an 8-bit parallel signature in the shift-register elements of the selected input BSCs on each rising edge of TCK.
+This data is updated in the shadow latches of the selected input BSCs and applied to the inputs of the normal on-chip logic.
+At the same time, an 8-bit pseudo-random pattern is generated in the shift-register elements of the selected output BSCs on each rising edge of TCK, updated in the shadow latches, and applied to the associated device output pins on each falling edge of TCK.
+Figures 8 and 9 show the 8-bit linear-feedback shift-register algorithms through which the signature and patterns are generated.
 An initial seed value should be scanned into the BSR before performing this operation.
-A seed value of all zeroes will not produce additional patterns.
+A seed value of all zeroes does not produce additional patterns.